What is World Menstrual Hygiene Day?

 At Mooncup Ltd we are proud to support menstrual health projects globally.
 We are working with many programmes, charities and not-for-profits both in the UK and globally.
 Some recent examples have included continuing to support girls’ education in Kenya and Sierra Leone through several charities.

 “These reusable, safe, and sanitary menstrual cups mean the girls won’t miss school one week a month for a lack of expensive pads.
 These cups represent freedom.”

-In 2019 we took part in a pilot project with Adventure Aid distributing the Mooncup to girls in an orphanage in Southern India.
+We are taking part in a pilot project with Adventure Aid distributing the Mooncup to girls in an orphanage in Southern India.
 We have also provided Mooncup menstrual cups to healthcare workers in Venezuela through the charity Healing Venezuela.

 When is the Mooncup® menstrual cup an answer – and when is it not?

 Mooncup supporters reached out to us keen to explore whether Mooncup Ltd would be able to offer some kind of help in the global crisis, as well as in the devasting situation in Ukraine.
 They know that, given the right set of circumstances, the Mooncup menstrual cup can offer a long term, sustainable solution.
 One that promotes independence and self-sufficiency and can genuinely break the cycle.

 As an ethical business, it is important that we can be sure that the Mooncup is being introduced in an environment where it is genuinely wanted and helpful.

 There are also practical points to consider, for example:

 - access to clean water – for washing hands and cleaning the Mooncup.

 - preference for internal or external products.
 Some people prefer to use external period products.